brownlm77/GettingCleanData/CodeBook.md

 column labels.
 In both output files, the subject id is the first column and the second column is Smartphone activity.

+To produce the output file, analysis.txt:

+1. The test set, X_test.txt was appended to end of (after) the train set, X_train.txt
+2. The the column labels were assigned to the data from features.txt
-To support software programming (tidy variable names), the features names were changed from the original my removing all punctuation and changing to lowers case, as given in the following table.
-Furthermore, for the feature means output file, the column labels were each proceeded by an 'm'.
+3. To support tidy data, the features names were changed from the original my removing all punctuation and changing to lowers case
+4. The columns were dropped that didn't have a match for mean() or std() in the column name
+5. The activities from y_test.txt was appended to end of (after) the subjects in y_train.txt
+6. The activities numbers were converted to labels using activity_labels.txt and added as the first column of the data set
+7. The subjects in file y_test.txt was appended to the subjects in y_train.txt and added as the first column of the data set

+To produce the output file, mean_analysis.txt:

+1. The data set for analysis.txt was grouped by subject and activity, and the means of the feature calculated
+2. The letter 'm' was added to the beginning of each feature name to indicate mean

+Following is the modification of the original feature labels to tidy feature labels

 | Original       | Modified     |
 | :------------- | :----------: |